 netsh advfirewall firewall add rule name=”All ICMP V4″ dir=in action=allow protocol=icmpv4

-- Monitor Firewall Logs: By default, the log of Microsoft Windows Firewall is “\Windows\system32\LogFiles\Firewall\pfirewall.log“, and we can change them to a particular file at a particular location.
-We must audit firewall logs so that we can identify particular threat or network which try to attack our system.
-We can configure logs using below command in command prompts:
+By default, the log of Microsoft Windows Firewall is “\Windows\system32\LogFiles\Firewall\pfirewall.log“, and we can change it to a particular file at a particular location.
+We must audit firewall logs to identify a particular threat or network that tries to attack our system.
+We can configure logs using the below command in command prompts:

 netsh advfirewall set currentprofile logging filename “C:\pfirewall.log”

-- Configure Firewall Ports: As we know ports are virtual paths from source to destination.
+As we know ports are virtual paths from source to destination.
 To secure our network, we must disable or close unused ports.
-Windows Firewall as other firewalls can be used to disable or enable various ports.
-To disable or enable particular ports we can use following commands in Windows Command prompt:
+Windows firewalls and other firewalls can be used to disable or enable various ports.
+To disable or enable particular ports we can use the following commands in the Windows Command prompt:

 netsh advfirewall firewall add rule name=”Example Communication Port 80″ dir=in action=allow protocol=TCP localport=80